Guides Guide

 2. Parent themethemes/hummingbird/templates/

-Copy the parent template and edit it.
-Your version replaces the parent's entirely:
+Copy the parent template into the child, then edit.
+Your version replaces the parent's outright:

 cp themes/hummingbird/templates/catalog/product.tpl \